 - Battery status: from OFF: single-click followed by press+hold.
 How to read the Voltage: if there are 4 blinks, a short pause, then another 1 blink, it would indicate 4.1 V average per cell.)

 - Electronic lock-out: from OFF: double-click followed by press+hold, same to re-enable again.

 - Factory reset: from OFF, single-click followed by a press+hold (battery status mode), then double-click (driver temperature mode), double-click again (firmware version mode), then press+hold for about 2 seconds.
 4 blinks confirm a successful reset.

 Backlight of the switch: The backlight of the switch is turned on by default, when the flashlight is turned off.
-If you don't want to use this backlight you can simply turn off that future by quickly switching the power on and off.
+If you don’t want to use this backlight you can simply turn off that feature by quickly switching the power on and off.
 Unfortunately it will only stay off till next use.